zhaoshengEE/Modulation_Classification/README.md

 + `img` folder contains the images of the training results, neural network structures, and test results

-+ `model` folder contains the all the trained ANN and CNN models used in this project
++ `model` folder contains all the trained ANN and CNN models used in this project

 + `ANN_vs_CNN.ipynb` is the code for comparing the performance of ANN and CNN on classifying the modulation schemes of the RF signals in dataset